 1939 13 September: Ferrari founded in Modena, Italy (as Auto Avio Costruzioni) by Enzo Ferrari.

 1939 September to October: Nazi invasion of Poland triggers the beginning of World War II in Europe.
-Soviet invasion of Poland begins 16 days later.
+Soviet invasion of Poland began 16 days later.

-1939 The Palestinian revolt against the British ends.
+1939 The Palestinian revolt against the British ended.

 1940 January: Chechen insurgency begins in the Soviet Union.

 1940 13 March: The Winter War between the Soviet Union and Finland ends with a costly victory for the USSR.